GoogleCloudPlatform/vertex-ai-alphafold-inference-pipeline/README.md

 # AlphaFold batch inference with Vertex AI Pipelines

-This repository compiles prescriptive guidance and code samples demonstrating how to opertionalize AlphaFold batch inference using Vertex AI Pipelines.
+This repository compiles prescriptive guidance and code samples demonstrating how to operationalize AlphaFold batch inference using Vertex AI Pipelines.

 ## Solutions architecture overview